devrimfidan/PostgreSQL-for-Everybody-Specialization/README.md

 - Apply database design principles to solve practical problems.

 ---
+# COURSE 1: DATABASE DESIGN AND BASIC SQL IN POSTGRESQL

 `COURSE 1: DATABASE DESIGN AND BASIC SQL IN POSTGRESQL`
-# Module 1: Introduction to SQL
+## Module 1: Introduction to SQL

 In this module, I dive into SQL fundamentals, learning the basic syntax, creating tables, and inserting data.